 Yesterday, given a back-channel tip, I steeled myself for the next anti-ADHD screed from the The New York Times, fully expecting yet another stigma-producing attack on the diagnosis itself and the medications so often successful in treating it.
 Yet, last night, when I read online the story by reporter Alan Schwarz (“Drowned in a Sea of Prescriptions”), my reaction was both grief and relief.

 Yes, I am angry, and I’ve been angry for a long time about the lack of clarity regarding the medication I’ve come to call “Madderall.”
 For 15 years, I’ve collected first-person stories about the potential dangers of Adderall, including the fallout from prescribing physicians who view it as the “go to” medication for people with ADHD without knowing to be watchful for its potential side effects.
-If they did as they should do and gathered reports from family or close friends as to how the medication seemed to be affecting the person, they might know about these side effects.
+(In truth, the prescribing of any stimulant is typically done badly, with no attention paid to rebound or co-existing conditions.
+We can thank slipshod prescribing for much of the blowback against ADHD and the medications used to treat it.)
+If these physicians did as they should do and gathered reports from family or close friends as to how the medication seemed to be affecting the person, they might know about these side effects.
 But most don’t bother or even deem it important.

-Because Adderall so often can cause problems, I encourage people to take a conservative route: Consider it only after trying the methylphenidate class stimulants (Ritalin, Focalin, Concerta, Daytrana, etc.) and some newer delivery systems in the amphetamine class (such as Vyvanse).
+Yes, an important caveat must be emphasized: For some people, Adderall works well, with few side effects.
+Because Adderall so often can cause problems, however, I encourage people to take a conservative route: Consider it only after trying the methylphenidate class stimulants (Ritalin, Focalin, Concerta, Daytrana, etc.) and some newer delivery systems in the amphetamine class (such as Vyvanse).
 (Ideally, a trial should be given of both the amphetamine and methylphenidate classes, to see which works best.)
 Yet, so many physicians prefer starting new patients with Adderall, even though it is mostly an old and outdated option, given superior delivery systems available today that release the medication more evenly, creating less of a “rollercoaster” for neurotransmitters.
 Still, the ignorance around Adderall is only one piece in a very problematic and often tragic puzzle:

 - Physicians who see ADHD as a “simple condition.”
 “You just throw a stimulant at it!,” one psychiatrist told me, explaining why he didn’t find ADHD treatment interesting and therefore not worthy his study.
 In fact, ADHD is a highly complex condition, especially when it is diagnosed later in life.
 A thorough history must be taken, including teasing out signs of the co-existing conditions suffered by an estimated 75 percent of late-diagnosis adults with ADHD.
 Medication must be started at a low dose (“There is no starting dose!”
 I’ve repeated for years, ad nauseum, yet still that seems the status quo.).
 Symptom targets must be identified and tracked.
 Yet what is the percentage of cases in which this kind of care is actually shown?
 From my long and close observation, it’s about ten percent.
 At best.
 Not a scientific opinion but one I stand by as reflecting at least a significant sub-section of the ADHD population.